ffeng23/LocalAlign/README_NGSMapping_demux.txt

 	7)all the files should have the same name or order in order to reference them
 			 *************@4/2/2014 by Feng
 			*********updated by Feng @ BU 2018

+####1/8/2019, run this to parse out the indexes, no demux, but reading from the output of
+				#the ngsmapping_getbarcode, index1 and index2, allowing maximal 2 mismatches.
+				#we want to see how the barcodes working on the data\
+				#for WL02nano first try
+###this below calling is correct, but the input indexes are not including all. are unique ones from ngsmapping_getbarcode run. so run the next one below this one.
+./ngsmapping_demux -f Undetermined_S0_L001_R1_001.fastq.gzbar1.fasta -e Undetermined_S0_L001_R1_001.fastq.gzbar2.fasta -b WL02Nano_barcode1.fasta -a WL02Nano_barcode2.fasta -d -m2

+####calling on reading the